Fall Semester (October 1 - December 21, 2018)

 “European Integration Law” is an advanced course of European Union Law.
-It focuses on some selected topics that should be already relatively familiar to students, with the purpose of providing additional awareness and an in-depth knowledge of the relevant case-law of the Court of Justice of the European Union (CJEU) and the doctrinal debate.
+It focuses on some selected topics that should be already relatively familiar to students, with the purpose of providing an in-depth knowledge of the relevant case-law of the Court of Justice of the European Union (CJEU) and the doctrinal debate and raising awareness on the nature of the EU as a supranational organization.
 Those topics are as follows:

 Course Learning Objectives:

 - Constitutional principles of the European Union (direct effect, primacy and effectiveness of EU law, autonomy of the EU legal order, mutual trust).

 - Human Rights in EU law (including relations with the European Convention of Human Rights in the case-law on the CJEU and the European Court of Human Rights and the accession of the EU to the Convention)

 - To familiarize participants with the EU judicial system and with the role of the European Court of Human Rights.

 - To understand the constitutional model of the European integration at the current stage.